noiseprotocol/noise_spec/noise.md

     encoding of `buffer_len` to the buffer.

- * **`ReadHandshakeMessage(buffer, descriptor, payload)`**: Takes a byte buffer containing a message, and a descriptor, and returns a payload which is an encoded set of zero or more sections.
+ * **`ReadHandshakeMessage(buffer, descriptor, payload)`**: Takes a byte buffer containing a message, and a descriptor, and returns a payload.

     * Reads the first byte into `type`.
 Checks that `type` equals `expected_type`.